 - 1. Registered services, started by reference, - 2.
-Registered services, started by the simulator, register This specifies registered services.
-The value is a blank delimited list of pseudo IDs for the registered services.
+Registered services, started by the simulator,

 To use these simulated services, configure a "service boot" file and reference the services from the job generation config file.

 Properties required in the service boot file include: